 555401 Health and Environment OR 555339 Māori Health, Development and Environment

-You will be introduced to the management of abnormal function and physiotherapy assessment, including clinical reasoning principles, evidence-based practice and advanced physiothreapeutic theories that will provide you with clinical decision-making skills.
-There are many interactive practical classes.
-You will be allocated to your clinical practice centre for the degree and provided with an opportunity to participate in a musculoskeletal practice for a week.
+You will be introduced to the management of abnormal function and physiotherapy assessment, including clinical reasoning principles, evidence-based practice and advanced physiotherapeutic theories that will provide you with clinical decision-making skills.
+The focus of Year 2 is on developing an understanding of the rehabilitation of disorders of movement and function, exercise-based rehabilitation and clinical science.

 546221 Embodiment Health and Movement